 Q: When should my recruiters begin their work?

-A: Time to fill based workload planning lets you know when recruiters should start their work by working backwards to more accurately predict realistic start times.
+A: Average time to fill based workload planning lets you know when recruiters should start their work by working backwards to more accurately predict realistic start times.

 Q: When will my recruiters be most burdened?